Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: Tate resolutions of -modules from Clifford modules

 Since $\pi_* \sB_E(-1) = \sO_{\PP^1}(-2)^{2 \rank \sB_E}$ we see that $G_X$ is defined by an $r \times 2r$ matrix of linear forms and the $P_X$-free resolution of $G_X$ has the form

 We can now show that $G_X$ has linear resolution as a $P$-module.
-Since $G_X$ is maximal Cohen-Macaulay module over $P_X$, this statement can be checked after factoring out a maximal $P_X$-regular sequence $z$ of linear forms in $P$.
+Since $G_X$ is maximal Cohen--Macaulay module over $P_X$, this statement can be checked after factoring out a maximal $P_X$-regular sequence $z$ of linear forms in $P$.
 Note that $P_X/zP_X$ has Hilbert function $1,2,1$.
-The sequence $z$ is also a regular sequence on $G_X$ because $G_X$.
-From the resolution of $G_X$ over $P_X$ we see that the values of the Hilbert function of $G_X/zG_X$ are $r, 0,0,..$; that is, $G_X/zG_X \cong k^{r}$.
+The sequence $z$ is also a regular sequence on $G_X$ because $G_X$ is a maximal Cohen--Macaulay module.
+From the resolution of $G_X$ over $P_X$ we see that the values of the Hilbert function of $G_X/zG_X$ are $r, 0,0,\ldots$; that is, $G_X/zG_X \cong k^{r}$.
 As a module over $P/zP$ this has a linear resolution, and thus $G_X$ has a linear resolution as a $P$-module.
 Thus $G_X$ is an Ulrich $P_X$-module. \end{proof}

 \begin{remark} The proof shows in particular that, the matrix